If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 You can use this time to plan any experience you look forward to, and some of them are free.

-One of my favorites is poring through gardening catalogs to plan my spring garden.
+One of my favorite winter ways to build anticipation is poring through gardening catalogs to plan changes I’ll be making to my garden.

 7. Cross an Item Off Your “To-Do” List